 Allow at least three weeks to obtain approval through Expedited Review, and six weeks if the application is reviewed by the full Committee.

-The Health and Medical HREC is a Lead Committee in the NSW Health system, able to review multisite research within NSW Health.
-It has also been certified to review research involving sites from jurisdictions participating in the National Mutual Acceptance scheme.
+The Health and Medical HREC is certified to review research involving sites from jurisdictions participating in the National Mutual Acceptance scheme.

 Please note research involving NSW Health and Indigenous populations, the correctional environment in NSW, or NSW Health state wide data collections must be reviewed by a specialist HREC.